Chinese Farm (board game): Victory conditions

-The Israeli player receives game points for geographical gains, while the Egyptian players earns them for eliminating Israeli units.
+The Israeli player receives game points for geographical gains, while the Egyptian player earns them for eliminating Israeli units.
 Whoever earns the most points wins the game.

 Publication history

 SPI published the game Modern Battles: Four Contemporary Conflicts in 1975 using the "quadrigame" concept that SPI had pioneered earlier in 1975 with Blue & Gray: Four American Civil War Battles: a game that contained a single set of rules, but with counters and maps for four different battles.
 Similarly the box for Modern Battles contained one set of rules for four different battles, including Golan, Wurzburg, Mukden, and Chinese Farm, the latter designed by Howard Barasch, with cartography and graphic design by Redmond A. Simonsen.
 SPI also released the four games individually as the Modern Warfare series of "folio games", the components contained in a cardstock folder packaged in a plastic bag.
 Each individual game was also released as a "Collector's Edition" with mounted maps in a 2" accordion box.

 In 1979, Hobby Japan published a licensed Japanese-language version.